IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 ### getAdvertisingToken(): string

 Gets the current advertising token.
-This function can be called without `init()` and will return the token if it is stored in local storage or a cookie.
+This function can be called without `init()` and will return the token if it is stored in local storage or a first-party cookie.

 ```html
 <script>